-Well, it is actually the apps with the Marvel, the remote app is nothing to write home about.
-It's functional and offers programme and volume changes and that's really about it.
+Well, it is actually the apps with the Marvel, the new remote app released in August 2019 is really outstanding.
+It's highly functional and offers not just programme and volume changes but also deeper power over the function of your hearing aids.
 You can also change the balance between streaming audio and the microphones or the tinnitus sounds and the microphones.
-But it doesn't give real power.
-However, the phone call transcription app is pretty amazing.
+The phone call transcription app is pretty amazing.
 It transcribes to text the phone call as it happens.
 That is outrageously cool and it delivers the ultimate opportunity to understand every phone call you ever make or take.

 What About The Disadvantages?

 Again, the disadvantages are in the eye of the beholder.
 The Marvel is only available in two Receiver In Canal models right now, one which is rechargeable and the other which is powered by a traditional battery.
 While we expect this to change in 2019, we only have the release dates for more of the Receiver In Canal range.

 Update 26/02/19: Phonak has just announced the release of two more Audeo Marvels, the M-312T which is a size 312 battery powered hearing aid with a telecoil and the M-13T which is a size 13 battery powered hearing aid with a telecoil.
 Both have to be welcomed as they improve accessibility for Marvel.
 The size should be popular as it isn't a very big device and it should ensure a full week's use out of the battery.